PinchoInfame/master_thesis/README.md

 ## Simulation Results

 ### sim1.py
-A control is sinthetized for a varying number of robots.
+A control is sinthetized for a varying number of robots, each of them governed by double integrator dynamics.
 The high-level behavior of each robot is specified using STL tasks.
 STL tasks include:
-- Obstacle avoidance: Robots must stay outside fixed circular obstacle regions.
+- Obstacle avoidance: Robots must stay outside fixed obstacle regions.
 - Goal reaching: Robots must reach one of several available square goal areas within a specified time window.
 Each robot is assigned a set of possible goals and must choose one to satisfy the STL specification.
 STL formula is in the form:
 ![STL Formula](media/sim1-STLFragment.png)